oat0054/oat0054.github.io/Power Query (M) Script Folder/m-query-opportunity-lost.md

 3. **Value Estimation:** The script automatically calculates the estimated value of lost opportunities, allowing the team to prioritize and focus on high-impact issues.

 ### Key Technical Features
-* **Smart Competitor Logic:** I used a "Record" technique to intelligently pick the "winning" competitor's data from several different columns in one efficient pass.
+* **Smart Competitor Logic:** I used a "Record" technique to pick the "winning" competitor's data from several different columns in one efficient pass.

 * **Handling Multi-Select Data:** I split multi-select Loss Reasons and joined them with a master list to ensure clean and standardized reporting.